DOGE28/Zerto-Upgrade-Tutorial/README.md

 ### Troubleshooting

 > [!IMPORTANT]
-> This is where we once again instruct you to take a snapshot of the Linux ZVM, especially if it is currently working.
+> This is where we once again instruct you to take a snapshot of the Linux ZVM, especially if it is currently replicating.
 We do not want you to have to manually reconfigure anything or have to start this process over.

 ***Not Enough Storage Error***